fable-community/fable-pack-example/README.md

 Check `manifest.json` file in this repo for all the details about the data that a media can have like `title`, `images`, `trailer`, `externalLinks`.

+### Conflicts

-You media conflicts with some other pack's media but you don't want to straight out remove the other pack?
+You media conflicts with another pack's media but you don't want to replace the other pack?
 Adding the conflicted media ids under `media.conflicts` like so, will disable those specific media while leaving the pack itself and its other content functional.

 ```json
 "media": {